umee-network/umee/x/oracle/README.md

   For each exchange rate, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the effective rate for that denomination against USD for the following `VotePeriod` `P_t+1`.

-  Exchange rates receiving fewer than `VoteThreshold` total voting power have their exchange rates deleted from the store.
+  Exchange rates receiving fewer than `VoteThreshold` total voting power will not be updated (will keep the old price with the old timestamp).

 - Ballot Rewards